What Is an Elopement Wedding? A Modern Guide to Intimate & Intentional Elopement Ceremonies

-For the past few years - and especially since the pandemic - the term “elopement” have been growing considerably in search.
-However, it’s completely normal that there are still questions regarding this not-so-new way of getting married.
+For the past few years — and especially since the pandemic — the term “elopement” have been growing considerably in search.
+However, it’s completely normal that there are still questions regarding this not-so-new way of getting married but rest assure, your Lisbon elopement photographer is here to help you understand a bit more of this new intimate and intentional way of saying “I Do!”.

 By the dictionary definition, to elope means that the couple decides to run away and get married in secret.
 That’s actually why I say this is not a “new” thing as elopements have been around for decades already (I bet you have at least one ancestor who have eloped).